7coil/archlinux-on-ps4/steps/5/arch-chroot.md

 # 5.a.
-Initialising Arch Linux with Arch Install Scripts
+Initialising Arch Linux

 Just like how you would do it from a LiveCD, this step outlines how to set-up your Arch Linux installation.

-Don't forget to install `arch-install-scripts`.

 The following instructions assume that your terminal is currently located within the `psxitarch` EXT4 folder.